biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 <h1>Hello world, I am <span class="text-highlight">[type your name here]</span></h1>
 ```

-With this CSS code you will create a gradient going from top to bottom with `f7cad0` and turning `#e3426d` at 30%.
+With this CSS code you will create a gradient going from top to bottom with color `#f7cad0` and turning to color `#e3426d` at 30%.

 Copy the following CSS code in your `index.css`.